-Indicative costs for making or defending claims for unfair or wrongful dismissal which are not complex would be in the range from £3,500 -6500 and for more complicated cases above that level.
+Indicative costs for making or defending claims for unfair or wrongful dismissal which are not complex would be in the range from £3,500 – 6500 (excluding VAT) and for more complicated cases above that level.

 Cases will be treated as more complex where:

 - it is necessary to amend claims or deal with amendments to claims or defend applications to amend claims or to provide further information or deal with a costs application or any appeal procedure or hearing

 - there are preliminary issues relating to capacity

 - the number of witnesses and documents is more than just you and your opponent